 Tompkins Square bagels

-Our daughter lives in New York City and we are having the best time visiting her and letting her show us the New York City that we have never seen.
+On our most recent trip to New York City, we checked out the highly recommended, Best bagels in New York City – Tompkins Square Bagels.
+Our daughter lives in New York and we are having the best time visiting her and letting her show us the New York City that we have never seen.
 I have done all the touristy stuff, now I want to go to the street fairs and parks that I never knew existed.
 But the best part is finding all the little restaurants she has found.
-On our most recent trip to New York City, we checked out the highly recommended “Best bagels in New York City”, Tompkins Square Bagels.
-Now there are two Tompkins Square Bagels locations.
-One is located on 184 2nd Avenue (between 11th and 12th street) and another is located at 165 Avenue A (near Tompkins Square Park.
+Now there are three Tompkins Square Bagels locations.
+One is located on 184 2nd Avenue (between 11th and 12th street) and another is located at 165 Avenue A (near Tompkins Square Park) and the third at 1159 3rd Avenue.
 We visited the the 165 Avenue A location.

 I think my soulmate might be carbs